-One Pot Lentil Shrimp Jambalaya!
-A grain free, healthy Cajun-inspired mashup!
+One pot Lentil Shrimp Jambalaya is a grain-free, healthy, Cajun-inspired mashup!
 Classic Jambalaya and shrimp gumbo combined together and made with lentils, no rice, and holy trinity vegetables.
 Packed full of fiber and protein.
-It’s an easy one pot meal for a family, potlucks, or even to make ahead and freeze for later!

-Okay, so I might not be from Louisiana, but I am a Texas girl with family recipes you just don’t mess with.
-Meaning, you don’t change what’s already perfect, such as my mom’s jambalaya casserole.
-Well, consider me ballsey because I just did.
-I messed with both traditions.
-Classic Cajun dishes and mom’s jambalaya casserole.
-But all for good health and variety.
-That’s a good reason, yes?!
+I might not be from Louisiana, but I am a Texas girl with family recipes you just don’t mess with.
+You don’t change what’s already perfect, like my mom’s jambalaya casserole.
+Well, consider me ballsey because I just messed with both traditions – but for good good reason.
+Health!

 - Onion, celery and bell pepper is considered the “holy trinity” blend.
 However, chopped carrots or other vegetables may be added or substituted.